Caparrini/SDCND-TrafficSignClassifier/writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

+They do not have any particular qualities that might make the classification difficult.
+All of them are well iluminated and clean without things obstaculizing the signs or draws on them.
+The model will have good chances to predict the signals.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).